0xMati/Tech-Blog/Entra ID/Authentication/How to allow only Microsoft Authenticator in Entra ID.md

 ### 6.5 Third-party TOTP registrations may remain visible
 Disabling OATH TOTP prevents **using** third-party authenticator apps, but it does not retroactively remove them from a user’s Security Info page.
 They remain visible until the user removes them manually or resets their MFA registration.

 ---

-## 7. Recommended Configuration Checklist

-To reliably enforce Microsoft Authenticator as the only MFA method in Entra ID, organizations should follow this configuration sequence.
-Each step ensures that both registration and authentication behaviors align with the intended policy.

-### 7.1 Disable legacy MFA settings
-Make sure the tenant no longer relies on the per-user MFA configuration.
-Specifically, disable:

-- **“Verification code from mobile app or hardware token”**
-This setting implicitly allowed all TOTP-based methods and must be turned off to avoid conflicts.

-### 7.2 Complete the Authentication Methods migration
-Verify that the tenant’s migration state is **Complete**.
-This ensures the modern Authentication Methods policy becomes authoritative and removes legacy registration screens that may still present third-party app options.

-### 7.3 Configure the modern Authentication Methods policy
-- **Enable Microsoft Authenticator**
-- Set **Allow use of Microsoft Authenticator OTP = Yes**
-- **Disable “Third-party software tokens (OATH)”**
-- Optionally disable SMS and voice if pursuing stronger MFA

-This defines the set of allowed registration and authentication methods.

-### 7.4 Create a custom Authentication Strength
-Build a strength that includes only:

-- **Microsoft Authenticator – Push notifications**
-- **Microsoft Authenticator – OTP**

-Exclude all other methods, especially OATH TOTP, to ensure enforcement at authentication time.

-### 7.5 Apply the strength using Conditional Access
-Create a Conditional Access policy that:

-- Requires the custom authentication strength
-- Applies to all users or targeted groups (e.g., privileged roles)
-- Protects all applications or only sensitive ones as needed

-This is the enforcement mechanism that blocks the use of third-party TOTP methods during authentication.

-### 7.6 Validate the user experience
-- Test with a **brand-new user** in the tenant
-- Confirm that Microsoft Authenticator is the only available registration option
-- Confirm that authentication via third-party apps is blocked
-- Ensure that legacy clients and protocols are blocked if required

-### 7.7 Drive adoption with Registration Campaigns
-Use **Entra ID Registration Campaigns** (formerly Nudge) to prompt users who have not yet registered Microsoft Authenticator.
-This reduces support friction and accelerates tenant-wide adoption.

----